 At the end of the evening, take a picture of each person holding their wreath, and then a group shot if possible.

 I wouldn't worry about the decorations too much for this particular party, since part of what you're doing is creating decorations.
-Maybe decorate your mantel if you have time.
-Light a few scented candles, clear off a workspace on your table, be sure your house is clean and organized, and set out a pot of colorful orange mums on your front porch.
+Maybe just decorate your mantel if you have time, and perhaps string a simple black and orange paper garland around your dining room.
+Light a few autumn scented candles, clear off a workspace on your table, be sure your house is clean and organized, and set out a pot of colorful orange mums on your front porch.